-The 15th century built artillery tower Kiek in de Kök together with the passages inside of the 17th century built Ingrian and Swedish bastions form an exciting part of historical fortifications of this city.
+The 15th century artillery tower Kiek in de Kök together with the passages inside of the 17th century built bastions form a part of historical fortifications of the city.

 The permanent exhibition in the Kiek in de Kök tower and underground bastion passages gives an overview about the birth of the town, the history of its fortifications, some weapons and main military campaigns, times of plague and also about crime and punishment in the medieval town, allowing a close look at several torture devices as well as an executioner’s sword.

 The underground tunnels also house the Carved Stone Museum, where is a display of decorated portals, pillars, reliefs and other carved stone fragments from the 16th to 19th centuries.

 The exhibition in Maiden Tower reminisces the 80´s when there was popular cafe.
 Another display tells about times when the tower was artist´s workshop and home.
 From the Maiden’s Tower, you can access the Stable Tower (Tallitorn) whitch is famous as the most haunted place in Tallinn, and Gate Tower (Väravatorn) atop the town wall.

 The museum has three sections that can be visited either in combination or separately (ticket info).

 Read more about the history of the artillery tower.

 The exhibition “Endless Coffee Drinking” is like a nostalgic journey into the once and still popular venues in the Old Town of Tallinn.
 The display in the Gate Tower introduces historical cafés, ...

 Visit the Bastion passages and the Museum of Carved Stone with an audio guide!
 The audio guide NUMU allows visitors to learn about this fascinating place in Estonian, English, Russian and Finnish.